 You’re probably just a little giddy at this point.
 You’ve made an offer on a short sale property at a price well below the market value, and it looks like a sweet – and potentially very lucrative – investment deal.
-Still, there are a few things you need to know about short sale inspections in Los Angeles before you take that final step.
+Still, there are a few things you need to know about short sale inspections in Riverside before you take that final step.

 Short sales can be a great boon for investors – or they can be a giant money sink.
 It’s up to you to do your inspection-related due diligence.

 Don’t Neglect It

 In their eagerness to close the deal on a cheap piece of property, some buyers skimp on the inspection or skip it altogether.
 This is a grave mistake.
 Usually, short sale sellers are cash strapped and have let the property upkeep go for some time.
 Some, in their frustration and anger, have even damaged the property in an attempt to get some revenge for losing it.
 So, obviously, an inspection is a must.

 More important, though, are the specialized inspections that many short sale buyers aren’t even aware they need.
 You’ll need more than an inspector who does a quick walk-through looking at some plumbing and wiring.

 You will need, for example, specialized and specially trained inspectors to look for potentially expensive problems like hidden termite damage, mold problems, and/or deep structural issues.
 And be aware that for these specialized inspections, there are both quality inspectors and those not-so-good ones.
 So be sure to get recommendations and references.

 Do It Early

 Of all the things you need to know about short sale inspections in Riverside, this one probably causes the most debate.
 Should you spend money on inspections when you don’t even know whether your offer will be accepted?
 Or should you wait until you know the money won’t be wasted, but when the opportunity for bargaining leverage has passed?